The minimum required grade for undergraduate prerequisites is a C (2.0) or better, and graduate prerequisites is a B (3.0) or better.

 OCN 662 Marine Hydrodynamics (3) Introduction to classical hydrodynamics and continuum mechanics.
 Techniques for solution of Navier Stokes equations on various scales of oceanic motion; potential theory, dynamic modeling, and viscous and rotational processes.
 Pre: MATH 403.

 OCN 666 Large-Scale Ocean-Atmosphere Interactions (3) Lecture/seminar introduces physical oceanography and meteorology students to the state-of-the-art theories and observations of large-scale ocean-atmosphere interaction, as well as conveying the fundamental understanding that has been developed during the past 30 years.
 Emphasis will be on phenomena such as El Nino/Southern Oscillation, the North Atlantic Oscillation, the Pacific Decadal Oscillation, and global climate change.
 Repeatable one time.
-Pre: 620 or MET 600, or consent.
-(Alt. years) (Cross-listed as MET 666)
+Pre: 620 or ATMO 600, or consent.
+(Alt. years) (Cross-listed as ATMO 666)

 OCN 667 Advanced Geophysical Fluid Dynamics I (3) Basic concepts and equations to describe large-scale ocean circulation; numerical models; boundary layers; models of wind-driven circulation of a homogeneous ocean.
 Pre: 620 and 662, or consent.